franciskhoury/RegistrationSite/Readme.md

  Notes:
  ======
  1. Database script for SQL Server is in Database folder.
  2. Email uses the Gmail smtp server.
-Credentials can be passed in from appsettings.
+Credentials are passed in from appsettings.
+Placeholders are provided.

  To-Do List:
  ============